MrBounty/HEG/README.md

 In this landscape, JavaScript is unavoidable.
 Whether you like it or not, mastering a JavaScript framework like React or Angular is often seen as essential.
 However, for those who prefer simplicity and minimalism, there is an alternative: HTMX.

-*Note: JavaScript is fine, I just don't like it being mandatory.*
+*Note: JavaScript is fine, I just don't like big frameworks.
+Or more precisely the overall unnecessary hidden complexity behind them.*

 # Stack Philosophy: Simplicity
 The HEG tech stack is built on simplicity.
 My definition of simplicity is: **code/structure that can be understood without documentation and minimal comments in less than like 20 seconds** but that's for code, here we are talking tech stack but this philosophy guided my choice of technologies.